 MacKenzie owns just under 20 million shares of Amazon which she received as a divorce settlement from ex-husband Jeff Bezos in April 2019.
-Since then, MacKenzie has already cashed out $300 million worth of her shares.

 As I type this article (8:30 am PST) Amazon is trading at $3,330 per share.
 The current daily high was $3,344.
 At $3,330 per share, our calculations show that MacKenzie is worth $65.6 billion.
 That's around $600 million more than Francoise.